Johann Heinrich Blasius

 Johann Heinrich Blasius (7 October 1809 – 26 May 1870) was a German zoologist.
 His sons, Rudolf Heinrich Paul Blasius (1842-1907) and August Wilhelm Heinrich Blasius (1845–1912) were ornithologists.

 Biography

+Blasius was born on 7 October 1809.
 In 1836, he was appointed as a professor at the Collegium Carolinum in Braunschweig.
 In 1840, he founded the Botanischer Garten der Technischen Universität Braunschweig.
-In 1859 he was appointed as the director of the newly founded Naturhistorisches Museum (Braunschweig) and in 1866 also of the Herzog Anton Ulrich Museum.
+In 1859, he was appointed as the director of the newly founded Naturhistorisches Museum (Braunschweig) and in 1866 also of the Herzog Anton Ulrich Museum.

 Writings

-He was the author of two major books on vertebrates: "Fauna der Wirbelthiere Deutschlands" (1857), and "Die wirbelthiere Europa's" (Vertebrates of Europe, with Alexander Keyserling, 1840).
+He was the author of two major books on vertebrates: "Fauna der Wirbelthiere Deutschlands" (1857), and "Die wirbelthiere Europa's" (Vertebrates of Europe, with Alexander von Keyserling, 1840).
 He also wrote "Reise im Europäischen Russland in den Jahren 1840 und 1851" (Journey to European Russia in the years 1840 & 1851).
-In 1862 ornithologist Alfred Newton (1829–1907) published "A list of the birds of Europe", a translation based on Blasius' research.
+In 1862, ornithologist Alfred Newton (1829–1907) published "A list of the birds of Europe", a translation based on Blasius' research.

-Blasius was also an early contemporary critic of Darwin's Origin of Species:
+Blasius was also an early contemporary critic of Darwin's On the Origin of Species: